-If your child has the required resources to their disposal, then they are more likely to use them (and less likely to make excuses!).
+If your child has the required resources at their disposal, then they are more likely to use them (and less likely to make excuses!).
 This may involve a shopping trip to your favourite high-street stationers - and doing this together is also a great way to build teamwork.
 Your shopping list might include:

-To write on A4 Lined paper A3 plain paper Flashcards Post-it notes To write with Biros Coloured pens/pencils Highlighters Pencil To keep organised Folders Plastic wallets Dividers Box files To be creative Glue stick Scissors Sticky labels Coloured paper/card
+To write on To write with

+A4 Lined paper Biros

+A3 plain paper Coloured pens/pencils

+Flashcards Highlighters

+Post-it notes Pencil

+To keep organised To be creative

+Folders Glue stick

+Plastic wallets Scissors

+Dividers Sticky labels

+Box files Coloured paper/card

 Complete the shopping list with resources you and your child need to acquire to maximise their revision.
-This may include some from the list above, or from discussion with others in the room:
+This may include some from the list above, or from discussion with others:

-She pping t
+She oppingst

 1.

 2.

 3.

 4.

 5.

 6.

 7.

-8. Proms-Wholscels.com
+8. Prama-Whatsoals.com

 9.

 10.